How to Install balenaEtcher on Fedora Linux

 Writer Process Ended Unexpectedly

 Some users encounter an error message stating “The writer process ended unexpectedly” after balenaEtcher completes flashing.
-Despite this error, the USB drive often works correctly.
-Therefore, to verify the flash succeeded, check the USB device manually:
+This usually appears at the verification stage, not during the actual write.
+Even when Etcher displays this error, the flash may have completed successfully.

 sudo fdisk -l /dev/sdX